France delaying EU order for COVID-19 vaccine -Germany's Welt | Health

 France delaying EU order for COVID-19 vaccine -Germany's Welt

-France is delaying a European Union order for 1.8 billion doses of the BioNTech/Pfizer COVID-19 vaccine planned for the next two years, Germany's Die Welt daily newspaper reported on Friday, citing EU diplomats.
-The paper said it was unclear what the reason was for hesitation from Paris, but diplomats had speculated that it might want French companies to play a bigger part in the vaccine production.
+France is delaying an EU order for 1.8 billion doses of the BioNTech/Pfizer COVID-19 vaccine planned for the next two years, a German newspaper said on Friday, citing EU diplomats, but Paris said it backed the contract and was just asking questions.

+In its report, German daily Die Welt said the reason for Paris' hesitation was unclear, but diplomats had speculated that it might want French companies to play a bigger part in vaccine production.
+At recent meetings of European Union ministers about vaccine orders, French representatives held up decision-making by posing technical questions and requests for clarifications, Die Welt reported.

+Asked about the report, a spokesman for France's Industry Ministry told Reuters: "Contrary to what has been reported, France has officially backed the (vaccine) contract within the formal European Commission framework."
+"We are asking common sense questions with regard to the public health challenges we are facing."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)